albanecoiffe/iris_dataset/README.md

-# Introduction à la Régression Logistique sur le Dataset Iris 🌸
+# Introduction to Logistic Regression on the Iris Dataset 🌸

 [Notebook](https://albanecoiffe.github.io/iris_dataset/)

-Lab 2.1 : Ce projet présente une introduction à la régression logistique appliquée à la classification des espèces d'Iris en utilisant le célèbre dataset Iris.
-Ce dataset est un classique en data science, souvent utilisé pour les débutants souhaitant pratiquer l'analyse de données et les techniques de classification.
+Lab 2.1: This project introduces logistic regression applied to the classification of Iris species using the well-known Iris dataset.
+This dataset is a classic in data science, widely used by beginners to practice data analysis and classification techniques.

-## 📊 Description des Données
+## 📊 Dataset Description
-Le dataset Iris, introduit par le biologiste britannique Ronald Fisher, contient 150 échantillons répartis entre trois espèces de fleurs :
+The Iris dataset, introduced by British biologist Ronald Fisher, contains 150 samples divided among three flower species:
 - Iris setosa
 - Iris versicolor
 - Iris virginica

-Chaque échantillon comporte 4 caractéristiques physiques mesurées en centimètres :
+Each sample includes four physical characteristics, measured in centimeters:
-- Longueur du sépale
+- Sepal length
-- Largeur du sépale
+- Sepal width
-- Longueur du pétale
+- Petal length
-- Largeur du pétale
+- Petal width

-L'objectif est de classifier chaque échantillon en fonction de ces caractéristiques dans l'une des trois espèces.
+The goal is to classify each sample into one of the three species based on these features.